 - A twin-size bed and twin-size mattress per student.
 All other furnishings must be supplied by residents.

 - Fully equipped kitchen: includes a full-size refrigerator, stove, sink, and kitchen cabinets.
 A microwave may not be provided but can be requested.

 - Washer and dryer.

 - Lawn upkeep is done by the UMHB Facilities Department.

-- Trash pickup is provided once a week on Monday - trash can has a green lid.
-Trash can should be placed curbside by 7 am and moved off the street by 7pm the same day.
+- Trash pickup is provided once a week on Monday - the trash can has a green lid.
+Trash cans should be placed curbside by 7 am and moved off the street by 7 pm the same day.

-- Recycling pickup is provided every other week - recycling can has a yellow lid.
+- Recycling pickup is provided every other Wednesday - the recycling cans have a yellow lid.
+Recycle cans should be placed curbside by 7 am and moved off the street by 7 pm.
 View the schedule for recycling pickup.

 - Residents are required to park in the spaces provided for the house and are not allowed to park on the lawn.
 Residents are responsible for where their guests park as well.

 Location: Bawcom Student Union • Second Floor

 Address: 900 College Street, Box 8006 • Belton, TX 76513